EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 ![Notebook and API developed for the MGnify protein database \label{protein-db}](./figures/proteindb.png)

-In addition, this Jupyter notebook includes a section that allows researchers to run a sequence similarity search using the MGnify Sequence Search API, and incorporates the muscle [@MUSCLE] multiple sequence aligner to generate an alignment using the top 10 hits obtained.
+In addition, this Jupyter notebook includes a section that allows researchers to run a sequence similarity search using the MGnify Sequence Search API, and incorporates the muscle [@usesMethodIn:MUSCLE] multiple sequence aligner to generate an alignment using the top 10 hits obtained.
 Overall, this notebook provides a convenient way for users to access and analyze protein structure and metadata in a single platform.

 ## Notebooks covering MGnify's metagenome-assembled genomes
 Notebooks are a useful tool to share examples of how to use and connect to the MGnify API.